-Personnel: This budget includes a salary increase for fire fighters, an increase in Paramedic Certification pay, and a 4% cost of living increase with 2.5% step increase for all City employees (4.5% COLA for lower pay grade employees).
-The budget provides an 11.3% increase in the City's contribution for our employee health benefits and an increase in employee group term life insurance coverage provided by the Texas Municipal League Health Benefits Pool.
-This budget proposes that the City continues to fund the Texas Municipal Retirement System contribution at the full funding rate.
+Personnel: The City Manager's budget includes a salary increase for fire fighters, an increase in Paramedic Certification pay, and a 4% cost of living increase with 2.5% step increase for all City employees (4.5% COLA for lower pay grade employees).
+The budget proposes an 11.3% increase in the City's contribution for our employee health benefits and an increase in employee group term life insurance coverage provided by the Texas Municipal League Health Benefits Pool.
+This budget proposes that the City continues to fund the Texas Municipal Retirement System at the full funding rate.